Japan Travel Guide | Discover Japan’s Food Culture, History, and Traditions - GTN MAGAZINE

 Booking Tips

-Japanese Culture and Manners
+Japanese Culture and Etiquette

 A Japanese woman bowing

-Basic Manners
+Basic Etiquette

-Greetings and Respect
+Greetings and Showing Respect

-• Frequent use of "Sumimasen": "Sumimasen" is used not only for apologies but also for requests, like "Excuse me, but...".
+• Frequent use of "sumimasen": Sumimasen is used not only for apologies but also when getting someone's attention or making a request.

 Communication